 The Cost of Recruiting

-What makes this lack of investment at such a crucial point in a newly-hired executive's career astonishing, is its stark juxtaposition with the amount of money invested in finding and placing that executive in the first place.
-Take a C-Suite vacancy in a Fortune 500 company with a basic salary of $750K, for example.
+What makes this lack of investment at such a crucial point in a newly-hired executive's career astonishing is its stark juxtaposition with the amount of money invested in finding and placing that executive in the first place.
+Take an executive-level vacancy in a global organization with a basic salary of $750K, for example.
 Now, double that figure to come up with a guaranteed first year earnings baseline and the investment in the executive search process — the equivalent of 30%-40% of the candidate's guaranteed first year earnings — starts at $450K.
 Now, add 10% of that figure per month for the duration of the search (on average six months minimum), and you are looking at a $720K executive search fee.
 Looked at another way, $720K is the cost of that placement, regardless of whether the executive succeeds or fails.

 The Relative Cost of Transition Support